Rico44X/Kryphus-Hoodie/README.md

 # Kryphus-Hoodie
 ![Kryphus-Hoodie](readme_media/hoodie_banner.png)

-An enhanced version (with small fixes) of the original Hoodie for the [Kryphus](https://dalearts.gumroad.com/l/Kryphus) (a VRC-Avatar) which tries to remain backwards-compatibility to the original Kryphus model and hoodie as much as possible.
+An enhanced version (with small fixes) of the original Hoodie for the [Kryphus v1.2](https://dalearts.gumroad.com/l/Kryphus) which tries to remain backwards-compatibility to the original Kryphus model and hoodie as much as possible.

 If you run into any issues, have suggestions or bug-reports - don't hesitate to contact me!
 Much appreciated. <3